 where \(\bar{D}\) is the mean difference between paired observations, \(s_D\) is the standard deviation of the differences, and \(N\) is the number of pairs.

 Example: Does an 8-week teaching intervention reduce spelling errors?
-Six students wrote essays of the same length before and after the intervention.
+Six students wrote essays before and after the intervention.

 Paired t-test